purdue-arc/arc_tutorials/docs/03_arc-dev-env.md

 CTRL + SHIFT + ~
 ```

-You can now bash commands as per usual.
+You can now run bash commands as per usual.
 If there is a file or folder you
 want to edit in VS Code, run:

 ```